-See Note 7 to our consolidated financial statements in Part II, Item 8, "Financial Statements and Supplementary Data" for information regarding the fair value of our investments, and its estimation methodology, as of December 31, 2008.
+See Note 7 to our consolidated financial statements in Part II, Item 8, "Financial Statements and Supplementary Data" for information regarding the fair value of our investments, and its estimation methodology, as of December 31, 2009.

 Our estimation of the fair value of level 3B assets (as described below) involves significant judgment.
 Changes in market conditions, as well as changes in the assumptions or methodology used to determine fair value, could result in a significant increase or decrease in our book equity.
 For securities valued using pricing models, the inputs include the discount rate, assumptions relating to prepayments, default rates and loss severities, as well as other variables.
 We validated the inputs and outputs of our models by comparing them to available independent third party market parameters and models for reasonableness.
 We believe the assumptions we used are within the range that a market participant would use and factor in the relative illiquidity currently in the markets.
 In comparison to the prior year end, we have used slower prepayment speeds, higher default rates and higher severity assumptions as inputs to our pricing models in order to reflect current market conditions.
-In 2008, Newcastle lowered the prepayment assumptions based on observed reductions in actual prepayment speeds and slower expected future prepayments consistent with market projections.
+In 2008 and 2009, Newcastle generally lowered the prepayment assumptions based on observed reductions in actual prepayment speeds and slower expected future prepayments consistent with market projections.
 The slower prepayments were the result of increasing difficulties for borrowers to refinance, caused by a tightening of underwriting standards, decline in home prices, contraction of available lenders due to bank failures and a distressed securitization market.
 Default assumptions were increased due to higher levels of delinquent underlying loans.
 Loss severity assumptions were increased based on observed increases in recent loss severities that have been driven by falling home prices and the increasing number of foreclosures or distressed home sales in the residential sector and higher losses as a result of the increasing number of foreclosures and bankruptcies of borrowers experienced in the commercial sector.
+The discount rate assumption used to value subprime and other asset backed securities was generally decreased as a result of increased liquidity in the market.

-For securities valued with internal models, which have an aggregate fair value of \$179.8 million as of December 31, 2008, a 10% unfavorable change in our assumptions would result in the following decreases in such aggregate fair value:
+For securities valued with internal models, which have an aggregate fair value of \$224.2 million as of December 31, 2009, a 10% unfavorable change in our assumptions would result in the following decreases in such aggregate fair value (in thousands):